-The overall structure of the MS and MEM courses is shown in Table 3.
 More details of the courses taken each year and the options available are discussed in the following sections.

 Lectures are an important part of the teaching in science subjects, and whilst attendance at lectures is not compulsory in Oxford, we strongly advise you to attend them.
 In many cases the material that is taught in lectures is not available in books.
 Tutorials are likely to be based on the lectures so attendance at lectures ensures you will get the most from your tutorials.
 Lecturers are free to give out lecture handouts for their courses and many do.
-However, there is no Departmental policy on this practice and it is up to the lecturers' discretion as to whether they provide notes or not, and as to how detailed those notes may be.
+However, the Departmental policy on this practice allows to the lecturers' discretion as to whether they provide notes or not, and as to how detailed those notes may be.
+Those who do issue lecture notes provide these in hard-copy at the lecture for second-year courses (unless otherwise advised in advance) and these may also be made available on WebLearn (provided there are no copyright issues that restrict electronic publication).
+For the options lectures, because the lecturers cannot ascertain numbers in advance attending each lecture, you will need to print off lecture notes from WebLearn if you plan to attend the course.
+(Your print quota will be increased at the start of the year to allow for this.)